qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/materials.md

     * QGIS symbology

 <!-- TODO:
-What other modules can be moved to day 4 if we're running low on time?
+What other modules can be moved to day 4 if we are running low on time?
 --->
 ::::::